tsuru/tsuru/docs/reference/config.rst

 Ratio used when scaling down.
 Must be greater than 1.0.
 See :doc:`node auto scaling </advanced_topics/node_scaling>` for more details.
 Defaults to 1.33.
+Leave unset to allow dynamically configuring with ``tsuru-admin docker-autoscale-rule-set``.

 .. _docker_limit: